alan-turing-institute/arc-model-similarities-phase-2/scripts/README.md

 ### Metrics Config File

+To facilitate running different metrics in different locations and without needing to run all of them simultaneously, we have divided our metrics config into several configs.
+Multiple metrics can however be specified within the same config file.

-This should be a YAML file containing the elements with the following structure
+Each metric config should be a YAML file containing the elements with the following structure

+- a `baskerville` entry, denoting `True` or `False` for whether this metric should be computed on Baskerville (our HPC) and thus use slurm
+- all metrics under a `metric` entry
 - an initial key denoting the name you wish to assign to the metric
 - nested within this, a key:value pair giving a function name (see our function dictionary at [this location](/src/modsim2/similarity/constants.py))
 - if relevant, another key for arguments giving the key:value pairs of argument names and argument values to be passed to the metric call

-You can see an example in the repository config folder as [metrics.yaml](/configs/metrics.yaml).
+You can see an example in the repository config folder as [mmd.yaml](/configs/metrics/mmd.yaml).

 ### Trainer Config File